Gabriola’s burning regulations

 - Moderate: normal operations.
 For more details, see our moderate wildfire hazard status page.

-- High: burning permits are no longer issued, but burn barrels and non-permit fires (1/2 metre) are still allowed UNLESS A BURNING BAN IS IN PLACE.
+- High: burning permits are no longer issued, but burn barrels and non-permit fires (smaller than 1 cubic metre) are still allowed UNLESS A BURNING BAN IS IN PLACE.
 For more details, see our high wildfire hazard status page.

 - Early shift: Open burning is not permitted.
 1:00 p.m. stopping time for many private and industrial operations, including all powered equipment such as chainsaws, lawnmowers, weed eaters, chippers, etc. For more information, see our high with early shift wildfire hazard status page.